Find words and byte sequences in binary files on the command line with the free Swiss File Knife for Windows, Mac OS X and Linux.

 -fullhead[er] print offset/length of hits both in decimal and hex.

--maxdump=n show up to n bytes only.
+-maxdump=n show up to n bytes only. n must be larger then context.

 -nodump do not create a hexdump, list only matching files.